sipostudent/Space-Riddle-Brain-Teaser-/README.md

 $ cd space-riddle-game
 ```

-Deploy your changes, make some changes to the code you just cloned and deploy them to Heroku using Git.
+Deploy your changes, make some changes to the code you just cloned and deploy them to Heroku using Git. :octocat:

 ```console
 $ git add .